Web Developer and More

 The Elevator Pitch

 I am Chris Mospaw.
 I grew up in Buffalo, NY and my childhood was a normal one, at least as normal as a childhood in Western New York during the 1970's and 1980's could be.
 I also spent a lot of time in Central Florida during my formative years, which probably explains my somewhat unusual outlook on life.
-I have also lived in Orlando, FL and Las Vegas, NV.
-I got smart in 2012 and moved to Denver, CO.
+I have also lived in Orlando, FL, Las Vegas, NV, and Denver, CO.
+As of 2022, my wife and I have settled in Central Texas.

 Some of the positions I have held include magazine editor, used car salesman, graphic artist, newspaper production manager (and reporter), corporate trainer, typesetter, system administrator, web designer, computer programmer, and maitre d' of a steakhouse for one night.